hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 ``all_sym_sectors`` ensures all momentum symmetry sectors are averaged over.
 To average over spin polarisation the ``all_spin_sectors`` option must be specified.

-Moving on through the ipdmqmc table we've set the the ``initial_matrix`` to be the free electron density matrix, i.e., Fermi-Dirac like.
+Moving on through the ipdmqmc table we've set the ``initial_matrix`` to be the free electron density matrix, i.e., Fermi-Dirac like.
 Additionally we're using the ``grand_canonical_initialisation`` option to initialise this density matrix (see [Malone15]_).
 This is the recommended method to initialise the density matrix; the Metropolis algorithm should only be used for testing.

-Finally we will use the asymmetric form of the original IP-DMQMC algorithm by specifying symmetric=false.
+Finally we will use the asymmetric form of the original IP-DMQMC algorithm by specifying ``symmetric`` to be false.
 The symmetric algorithm is somewhat experimental but can lead to better estimates for quantities other that the internal energy especially at lower temperatures.

 .. [review] - JSS: brief explanation why symmetric helps and reference to the preprint (once available).